Skip to main content.

 Among other findings:

-• 45 percent of the openings were for part-time employment (fewer than 35 hours per week), up from 40percent a year earlier.
+• 45 percent of the openings were for part-time employment (fewer than 35 hours per week), up from 40 percent a year earlier.

 • 16 percent of the job vacancies were for temporary or seasonal work.